TAarcitech/cms_project/README.md

 ---

-## 👤 Author

-Developed as part of a Django assignment for API development using best practices.

----

 ## 📮 Postman Collection

 Use the link below to access and import the Postman collection to test all the API endpoints interactively: